preshathakkar/cs203-winter-2015/lab03.md

 # lab 3.3

 Let us create an array of `Balloon` called `balloons` of size `N`.
 What happens when you try to access `balloons[N]`?
 What is the proper way to handle this error?

+# lab 3.4

+Put together a layout that contains a canvas and three buttons.
+On the canvas, draw your balloons.
+The buttons are bound to three actions: `start`, `stop`, and `pause` -- for now these buttons don't have to do anything special other than to print out their actions.